philip-long/robot_collision_checking/README.md

 A lightweight package to use FCL with ROS messages (heavily inspired by [moveit's version](https://moveit.ros.org/documentation/concepts/developer_concepts/) but with FCL 5.0).

 The package can be utilised for a couple of purposes:
-1. To find distances and collisions between shape primitives, as described by ROS messages and Eigen poses
+1. To find distances and collisions between shape primitives or Octomap representations, as described by ROS messages and Eigen poses
 2. To perform distance and collision checking via static functions, or by creating a class and maintaining a world

 This package requires: